docksgit/datascience/README.md

 # Data-Science
-Several projects about data science.
+Several projects about data science provided by me or my team.